marlon-be/marlon-csrfscanner/README.md

 Todo
 ----
-Sometimes the same form is repeated on different pages.
+- Sometimes the same form is repeated on different pages.
 Form equality could be a combination of action url, method, and fields.
+- It should be possible to put links (or regexes?) in a blacklist, eg to avoid clicking a 'logout' link